oisanjaya/PaperWM/README.md

 PaperWM is a [Gnome Shell](https://www.gnome.org/) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

+While technically an [extension](https://extensions.gnome.org/about/) it's to a large extent built on top of the Gnome desktop rather than merely extending it.

-PaperWM aims to support currently supported Gnome shells (currently Gnome 45 & Gnome 46).
-Older versions of PaperWM can generally installed on older Gnome Shells.
+PaperWM aims to continually support [current stable](https://release.gnome.org/calendar/#branches) Gnome shell versions (currently Gnome 45 & Gnome 46).
+Older versions of PaperWM can generally be installed on older Gnome Shell versions (see [Install via Source](#install-via-source) for more information on targeting an older/EOL Gnome version).

 New features and fixes aren't generally backported to older PaperWM versions that run on previous Gnome versions.
-Pull requests for fixes to older PaperWM versions will be accepted if the submitter can help test and update documentation etc.
+Pull requests for fixes to older PaperWM versions will be accepted if the submitter can help test and update related documentation.

-While technically an [extension](https://extensions.gnome.org/about/) it's to a large extent built on top of the Gnome desktop rather than merely extending it.

 Have questions or comments?
 Please ask on our [Github Discussions](https://github.com/paperwm/PaperWM/discussions) board.